mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## Component IDs

-A component ID is a four-byte value that uniquely identifies a component within the scope of an application.
+A component ID is a two-byte value that uniquely identifies a component within the scope of an application.

 ~~~